 Her memberships include The Canadian Medical Association, Canadian Dermatology Association, American Dermatology Association and American Contact Dermatitis Society.

-Dr. Skotnicki-Grant was recently asked to be contributing author for Allergy Living Magazine where she answers patient’s questions quarterly.
+Dr. Skotnicki is a contributing author for Allergy Living Magazine where she answers patient’s questions quarterly.
 She has also been quoted in Flare, Glow and Toronto Life Fashion.
 Her appearances include Breakfast TV, CTV, Shop Toronto and CBC radio.
 She has also been a consultant for Oil of Olay, Neutrogena, Lubriderm and is an active member of the Dove Advisory Board.
-She was named 2007 and 2008 spokesperson for KAO, a company that represents Jergens, Bioré and Curél.
+She was named 2007 and 2008 spokesperson for KAO, a company that represents Jergens, Biore and Curel.

 Considered to be a leading Dermatologist with interests in Allergic Skin Disease, Cosmetic Dermatology and General Dermatology she started the Bay Dermatology Centre in 2006 in an effort to have a full service Dermatology Centre with a focus on the patient and not procedures.